quicwg/base-drafts/draft-ietf-quic-transport.md

 using MAX_STREAMS frames ({{frame-max-streams}}).
 Separate limits apply to unidirectional and bidirectional streams.
-If the maximum stream ID that can be opened is greater than 2^62 - 1, then the receiver MUST interpret it as no stream limit and the receiver MUST NOT close the connection.
+If the maximum stream ID that can be opened is greater than 2^62 - 1, then the receiver MUST interpret it as no stream limit; this MUST NOT be treated as an error.

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that receives a STREAM frame with a stream ID exceeding the limit it has sent MUST